eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignfolderUnsendV1Response;
 use EzmaxApi::Object::EzsignfoldersignerassociationCreateObjectV1Request;
 use EzmaxApi::Object::EzsignfoldersignerassociationCreateObjectV1Response;
-use EzmaxApi::Object::EzsignfoldersignerassociationCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfoldersignerassociationCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfoldersignerassociationCreateObjectV2Request;
 use EzmaxApi::Object::EzsignfoldersignerassociationCreateObjectV2Response;
-use EzmaxApi::Object::EzsignfoldersignerassociationCreateObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignfoldersignerassociationCreateObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignfoldersignerassociationDeleteObjectV1Response;
 use EzmaxApi::Object::EzsignfoldersignerassociationEditObjectV1Request;
 use EzmaxApi::Object::EzsignfoldersignerassociationEditObjectV1Response;
 use EzmaxApi::Object::EzsignfoldersignerassociationForceDisconnectV1Response;
 use EzmaxApi::Object::EzsignfoldersignerassociationGetInPersonLoginUrlV1Response;
-use EzmaxApi::Object::EzsignfoldersignerassociationGetInPersonLoginUrlV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfoldersignerassociationGetInPersonLoginUrlV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfoldersignerassociationGetObjectV1Response;
-use EzmaxApi::Object::EzsignfoldersignerassociationGetObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfoldersignerassociationGetObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfoldersignerassociationGetObjectV2Response;
-use EzmaxApi::Object::EzsignfoldersignerassociationGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignfoldersignerassociationGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignfoldersignerassociationPatchObjectV1Request;
 use EzmaxApi::Object::EzsignfoldersignerassociationPatchObjectV1Response;
 use EzmaxApi::Object::EzsignfoldersignerassociationRequest;
 use EzmaxApi::Object::EzsignfoldersignerassociationRequestCompound;
-use EzmaxApi::Object::EzsignfoldersignerassociationRequestCompoundAllOf;
 use EzmaxApi::Object::EzsignfoldersignerassociationRequestPatch;
 use EzmaxApi::Object::EzsignfoldersignerassociationResponse;
 use EzmaxApi::Object::EzsignfoldersignerassociationResponseCompound;
-use EzmaxApi::Object::EzsignfoldersignerassociationResponseCompoundAllOf;
 use EzmaxApi::Object::EzsignfoldersignerassociationResponseCompoundUser;
 use EzmaxApi::Object::EzsignfoldertypeAutocompleteElementResponse;
 use EzmaxApi::Object::EzsignfoldertypeCreateObjectV1Request;
 use EzmaxApi::Object::EzsignfoldertypeCreateObjectV1Response;
-use EzmaxApi::Object::EzsignfoldertypeCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfoldertypeCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfoldertypeEditObjectV1Request;
 use EzmaxApi::Object::EzsignfoldertypeEditObjectV1Response;
 use EzmaxApi::Object::EzsignfoldertypeGetAutocompleteV2Response;
-use EzmaxApi::Object::EzsignfoldertypeGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::EzsignfoldertypeGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::EzsignfoldertypeGetListV1Response;
-use EzmaxApi::Object::EzsignfoldertypeGetListV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfoldertypeGetListV1ResponseMPayload;
-use EzmaxApi::Object::EzsignfoldertypeGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::EzsignfoldertypeGetObjectV2Response;
-use EzmaxApi::Object::EzsignfoldertypeGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignfoldertypeGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignfoldertypeListElement;
 use EzmaxApi::Object::EzsignfoldertypeRequest;
 use EzmaxApi::Object::EzsignfoldertypeRequestCompound;
-use EzmaxApi::Object::EzsignfoldertypeRequestCompoundAllOf;
 use EzmaxApi::Object::EzsignfoldertypeResponse;
 use EzmaxApi::Object::EzsignfoldertypeResponseCompound;
 use EzmaxApi::Object::EzsignformfieldRequest;